Troy Bienemann

-Troy Michael Bienemann (born February 18, 1983) is a former American football tight end.
-He was signed by the New Orleans Saints as an undrafted free agent in 2006 out of Washington State.
+Troy Michael Bienemann (born February 19, 1983) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Washington State Cougars before being signed by the New Orleans Saints as an undrafted free agent in 2006.

 Bienemann was born in Minneapolis, Minnesota, attended St. Francis High School, and lettered in football and basketball.
 As a junior, he was a first-team All-League selection.
 As a senior, he was named as the League co-Defensive Player of the Year, was a first-team All-Mid Peninsula selection, was named to the All-Metropolitan team, and was named to the PrepStar Far West Team.